julianlam/feps/fep/5e53/fep-5e53.md

 ## Deployment considerations

-The [GPC] standard allows for individuals in an increasing number of jurisdictions to pass a legally binding signal indicating a commonly held privacy norm.
-However, GPC as an HTTP header only works from client to server, so can only function in centralized systems.
-A federated system where a user's information may be passed from one server to another is currently at a disadvantage in serving GPC users, because the GPC does not travel with the information to which it applies.
-Adding GPC to ActivityPub would bring parity with centralized social sites.
+The existing Global Privacy Control ([GPC]) standard allows for individuals in an increasing number of jurisdictions to pass a legally binding opt-out preference signal indicating a commonly held privacy norm.
+However, GPC is implemented as an HTTP request header, which makes it only works from client to server.
+This limits the ability of users to pass a privacy opt-out in a federated communications medium.
+A federated system where a user's information may be passed from one server to another is currently at a disadvantage in serving users who wish to opt out, because the opt-out preference signal does not travel with the information to which it applies.
+SPC is intended to have the same effects as GPC, but for cases where the user does not have a direct HTTP connection to the recipient of some personal information.
+Adding the SPC opt-out to ActivityPub would bring parity with centralized social sites.

+Fediverse instances should make SPC configurable by users, and reflect a user's actual intent to opt out.
+Fediverse instances should detect when a user has turned on GPC or some other privacy opt-out or setting, and offer to apply SPC to that user's objects.

 Content sharing platforms that operate in a centralized manner are now frequently promoting their support for signaling opt-outs